brookemstevens/Brooke-Meal-Planner/README.md

 The model never directly receives a different user's ID.
 The `user_id` is passed implicitly by the backend during tool dispatch.

+Recipe IDs are passed and stored as strings to support both numeric Spoonacular IDs (e.g. `"649030"`) and user-defined cookbook IDs (e.g. `"cookbook_baked_tilapia"`).
+Recipe-detail lookups check the DynamoDB cache first, then fall back to Spoonacular only for numeric IDs — non-numeric IDs that miss the cache return a clear error rather than calling out to Spoonacular.

 ---

 ### 5. DynamoDB Persistence